Enlarged Erie Canal Historic District

-Enlarged Erie Canal Historic District (Discontiguous) is a national historic district located at Cohoes in Albany County, New York.
+Enlarged Erie Canal Historic District is a discontiguous national historic district located in the City of Cohoes in Albany County, New York.
 It includes two contributing buildings and 10 contributing structures.
-It encompasses resources associated with the Enlarged Erie Canal, 1835–1862, Locks 9 through 18, and located within the City of Cohoes.
+It encompasses resources associated with the Enlarged Erie Canal, 1835–1862, Locks 9 through 18.
 The district includes five numbered units with each unit representing a cohesive grouping of resources highlighted by one or more extant canal locks.
 Each unit consists of at least one remaining lock and the associated elements including sections of towpath, berm walls, engineering features, and canal prism.